TruckHacking/meta-tcat/README.md

 ```

 Then you can build the image:
-> Note: you need to have all the standards (e.g., J1939db.json) under the same location so our recipe can pull them.
-Otherwise delete or modify the [base files recipe](./recipes-core/base-files/base-files_%.bbappend)
+> IMPORTANT: you need to have all the standards (e.g., J1939db.json) under the same location so our recipe can pull them.
+Otherwise delete or modify the [base files recipe](./recipes-core/base-files/)
+> Copy the files that you have with e.g. `cp ../../../*.json meta-uthp/recipes-core/base-files/files/; cp ../../../*.pdf.txt meta-uthp/recipes-core/base-files/files/`
+> The files must be generated from the SAE PDFs as described in the pretty-j1939 and pretty_j1587 projects.

 ```shell